-The European ARC regularly organizes workshops, tutorials and schools related to ALMA.
+The European ARC regularly organises workshops, tutorials and schools related to ALMA.
 Dedicated CASA data reduction tutorials are held throughout Europe, as well as sessions describing the ALMA Observing Tool and more general workshops explaining the current ALMA capabilities.
-The ESO ALMA webpages provide a list of all scheduled activities and the mailing lists of the ESO ARC and the local nodes are used to disseminate this information.
+The ESO ALMA webpages provide